arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-12-the-conferences-leading-the-future-of-food.md

 Alex Shirazi thinks CMS would change their name.
 “We would use whatever term speaks to the industry the most.”

-“Fortunately, all the alternative names start with C [cell-based meat, clean meat, _craft_ meat], so we would still call it CMS”
+“Fortunately, all the alternative names start with C [cell-based meat, clean meat, _craft_ meat], so we would still call it CMS.”

 <img src="/img/cowprofile.jpeg" width="100%"/>